-Because many big city Building Departments are changing City Building Codes to require it.
+Because most big city Building Departments are changing City Building Codes to require it.
 Over time, IT cabling piles up above the ceiling tiles and becomes a fire hazard.

 If you looked above the dropped ceilings in older office buildings, going back to the late 1980s, when LAN (local area network) and other IT Networks came into wide use, you’d be shocked to see a black and gray Spaghetti Factory of abandoned cabling.